David Healy (footballer): International career

 He scored both of Northern Ireland's goals in a 2–1 win against Sweden on 28 March 2007, and two more against Liechtenstein on 22 August, followed by a penalty away to Iceland on 12 September.
 On 17 November 2007, when he scored against Denmark, it was his 13th goal in the UEFA Euro 2008 qualifying Group F tournament (in eleven games).
-This made him the highest-ever goalscorer in a UEFA European Championship qualifying campaign.
-The previous record, of twelve goals in ten games, had been set by Davor Šuker of Croatia in 1996.
+This made him the highest-ever goalscorer in a qualifying campaign for the UEFA European Championship.
+The previous record of twelve goals in ten games had been set by Davor Šuker of Croatia in 1996.
 As a result, Healy was presented with the award by Michel Platini, who quoted: "David Healy's record goes down in history and he beat a world-class striker in Davor Suker to do so.
 The outstanding performance of David in the qualifying competition of the European Championship and his goal tally of 13 goals is a new record and deserves to be recognised.
 I am sure that this record will last for some time to come and will be hard to beat.
 This is why I will be presenting him with a special award to celebrate his fantastic achievement."

 In October 2008, Healy received several death threats after he welcomed an international goal he had scored by saying 'the famine is over'.
 The goal had come after an uncharacteristic drought at the time.
-Healy's comments were interpreted as a reference to Rangers fans' chant – "'the famine is over, why don't you go home?"

-Healy claimed to be oblivious to the fact that he had offended anyone saying, "I'm so disappointed and upset that anyone could even try and make this link.
+Healy's comments were interpreted by some Scottish and Irish Catholics as a reference to Rangers fans' chant – "'the famine is over, why don't you go home?"
+Healy claimed to be oblivious that he had offended anyone, saying, "I'm so disappointed and upset that anyone could even try and make this link.
 And when told about this I was totally bemused."
 Despite finding a new club, Healy was left out of the Northern Ireland squad for the 2014 FIFA World Cup qualifiers in 2012 by new manager Michael O'Neill.
 On 14 November 2012, he marked his return to international duty with an equalising goal from the bench against Azerbaijan – it was his first international goal in four years.